wdi4GroupProject/consume-A-Pie/README.md

 For more information about the app, please read the readme file in the front-end repository.

-The frontend Repo can be found on: https://github.com/wdi4GroupProject/front_end_consume_A_Pie
+The frontend repo can be found on: https://github.com/wdi4GroupProject/front_end_consume_A_Pie

 App is deployed on: https://wdi4groupproject.github.io/front_end_consume_A_Pie/views/